Zhang Yihe: Censorship

 In January 2007, Wu Shulin, the deputy director of the General Administration of Press and Publications, had read out a list of books that "violated regulations."
-Her volume was third on the list.
+Zhang's Lingren Wangshi was third on the list.
 Wu told the publishers: "We have reminded you repeatedly about this person.
 Her books are not to be published ... you dared to publish it.
 This book is banned because of that person."
 The publishing house, Hunan Literature Publishers, was then punished.

 This incident prompted Zhang to begin a campaign against China's book censor at the time, Long Xinmin, sending letters and petitions to the government and demanding a change in the way books are censored.
 In one open letter, titled "My Statement and Position," she writes: "I know -- in Mister Wu's eyes, Zhang Yihe is a rightist.
 Alright, so let us say that I am rightist.
 Then I ask: Is a rightist a citizen?
 In contemporary China, a rightist cannot speak or write?
 Everybody knows that as soon as there is a society, there will be leftists, centrists and rightists, of which the leftists will always be a minority.
 Does our country only allow leftists to speak and publish?
 Should the broad mass of centrists and rights shut up?
 If this is true, then we better immediately amend our constitution to state who is allowed to publish and enjoy the basic rights of citizenship; and who is not allowed to publish and cannot enjoy the basic rights of citizenship."
+Zhang also sought to overturn the ban by legal actions, and two Beijing courts had refused to accept her application.

 Zhang's was one among eight books to be censored.
 Her previous two books, The Past is Not Like Smoke (also translated as The Past Has Not Gone Up in Smoke) and A Memoir of Ma Lianliang, were also banned for what South China Morning Post called "uncomfortable recollections of political campaigns."